Jonasmunch/Advanced-BIM-group-14/A3: Use Case/readme.md

 See attached excel file.

 ### 6) *IFC*
-- Find in the IFC:
+- Find in the IFC:/
     To extract the relevant data for calculating if every structural element in the building comply with the given loads, the following IFC entities an properties have to be found: